sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the Equations Advanced Editor to allow the sidebar to collapse to give more space to the code editor.
 * Moves the calculated-fields-form-bk directory for forms backup to the /wp-content/uploads directory.
 * Adds a new predefined template.

-= 5.2.28 =

-* Fixes an issue in the calculated fields conditional rules.
-* Modifies the GOTOPAGE operation to prevent users from attempting to jump to non-existent page indexes.
-* Modifies the validation module to display the validation error associated with hidden fields.
-* Modifies the DS fields in the Developer and Platinum plugin versions.
-* Modifies the Stripe Checkout add-on to prevent it affects the WooCommerce integration add-on.